 ROAS is the ultimate metric for evaluating campaign success.

 To calculate your ROAS, you will need to calculate the total dollar value of all conversions generated by your campaign.
 Take your total campaign revenue and divide it by the total cost of all clicks to find your campaign ROAS.

 If your campaign generates leads instead of sales, you will need to attach a dollar value to individual leads in order to calculate ROAS.

-Thanks for checking out our list of the 11 most important PPC metrics you should pay attention to in 2021.
+Thanks for checking out our list of the 11 most important PPC metrics you should pay attention to.